villeinkinen/temp/README.md

 - Is other non-forest a residual category?
   - Prediction error high -> "other" vs. separately trained and classified "other"
 - Misclassification between other non-forest and grassland, pasture, and agriculture?

+### Looking forward

+- Describing reforestation with the land cover data alone requires sufficient variability in the non-forest categories.
+In this example the variability is low, likely owing to the high baseline forest cover and landscape uniformity.
+- Other layers will be required, particularly related to economic activity.